ECNix/ECNix/README.md

 # About Me
 I am a computer science major at Baylor University with a concentration in software engineering.
 I hope to find work in some form of application development after graduation in May 2025, as I find particular joy in building a program's infrastructure from the ground up.
 I am familiar with UML diagrams, and find domain models particularly enjoyable and useful to construct.
 I hope to one day be a software manager, as I am comfortable with positions of authority when I am given one.
 I am able to look at a project wholistically to make sure scope doesn't creep to high and determine the best path forward to meet the deadline with a high quality product.
 Of course, I shall need more experience in the field before assuming such a position.

+Projects I have worked on that I am unable to share here include:
+- Developed a frontend using PyQT5 and had a heavy hand in helping design a multithreaded, event-based message system for live data analysis.
+- Developed a simulation of dielectric breakdown replicating research papers.
+This ultimately didn't achieve what we wanted, but I learned a great deal about such simulations and am confident that a second attempt would be vastly improved.
+- Packaged a large third-party library (FFmpeg) for my company's specific purposes on Windows and for Windows.
+This gave me tremendous experience with debugging and the general compilation and linking process, as well as working on one problem for an extended period of time.
+- Wrote a CMake for a coworker's code to build a dll which used multiple external and internal libraries.
+- Wrote a peer-to-peer network in Java capable of downloading files of any type to my computer and allowing them to download folders from mine.
+This was a school assignment, so I had some guidance, but my solution was unique.
+My professor has requested I not upload my code.